123samueld/MyKY/Documentation/HowToInstall.md

  If installed correctly you should see "6.0.428" in the terminal response.

 ## Actions

+### Update FilePathCompendium.json
+All the paths used in this app should be handled through 1 file, meaning you need to update 1 line in that 1 file so all paths are relative to your machine.
+This takes 2 stages.
+First let's find the root path of this app on your machine.
+Open a terminal and cd to the root dir of this app "MyKY".
+Once you're there use this terminal command:

+* pwd

+That will return something like "/home/samuel/Desktop/MyKY".
+Take note of the first part like "/home/samuel".

+ Use your folder navigator to go to the MyKY folder, then find and go into the Utilities folder.
+Open the FilePathCompendium.json file.
+The very first variable is:  "RootPath": "/home/samuel".
+Change this to your root path, you found this with the "pwd" command.

+ To test that your path configuration is correct, run this command from the project root directory:

+* ./Utilities/test_paths.sh

+ This will check that all the paths are correct and that key files exist.
+If you see any ❌ errors, fix them before proceeding.
+You should see mostly ✅ checkmarks if everything is configured correctly.

 ### Give Permission to kill_protocol.sh ( "Off" button)